Yan2266336/Fino1/README.md

 ## 📈 Overview

 ### 📂 Datasets Used
-Here, we used 3 evaluation datasets to assess our Fino1 model
+Here, we utilized three evaluation datasets to assess the performance of our Fino1 model.

 | Dataset | Description |
 |---------|-------------|